model-driven-devops/mdd/README.md

    ```
 1. You may need to verify/edit node_definition and image_definition names for your CML deployment in './files/arch2.yaml'.

-1. Change to the model-driven-devops directory.
+1. Change to the mdd-dev directory.
     ```
-    cd model-driven-devops
+    cd mdd-dev
     ```
     >Note: all future commands should be executed from this directory.